keras-team/keras-contrib/README.md

 ### A Common "Gotcha"

-A Keras-Contrib is external to the Keras core, loading a model requires a bit more work.
+As Keras-Contrib is external to the Keras core, loading a model requires a bit more work.
 While a pure Keras model is loadable with nothing more than an import of `keras.models.load_model`, a model which contains a contributed module requires an additional import of `keras_contrib`:

 ```python
 # Required, as usual